croaky/procman/README.md

 - Procman runs the processes in `Procfile.dev` "as-is"; Hivemind loads environment variables from `.env` before running.
 - Procman and Hivemind are written in Go; Foreman is written in Ruby.
+- Procman is distributed via its Go source; Hivemind and Foreman offer other packaging options such as a Homebrew package or Ruby gem.

 Why create Procman?